 Data and Privacy

 PaperQuay is local-first.
-The literature database is stored as SQLite, and imported PDFs are stored in the paper storage folder you configure.
+The literature library, notes, and local RAG indexes are stored in SQLite databases, and imported PDFs are stored in the paper storage folder you configure.

-Do not commit local data, API keys, PDFs, parser outputs, or backups.
-The .gitignore excludes common local runtime folders, SQLite databases, API key files, build output, backup archives, and private PDFs by default.
+Do not commit local data, API keys, PDFs, parser outputs, notes databases, or backups.
+The .gitignore excludes common local runtime folders, SQLite databases, legacy JSON library data, API key files, build output, backup archives, and private PDFs by default.

 Better metadata extraction from PDF first pages.